William Howard Taft Charter High School

 William Howard Taft Charter High School is a public school located on the corner of Ventura Boulevard and Winnetka Avenue in the Woodland Hills district of the San Fernando Valley in Los Angeles, California, within the Los Angeles Unified School District.
 The school gained affiliated charter status beginning with the 2013–2014 school year.

 History

 Named after former U.S. president William Howard Taft, the school first opened in 1960.

-It was in the Los Angeles City High School District until 1961, when it merged into LAUSD.
+It was in the Los Angeles City High School District until 1961, when it merged into the Los Angeles Unified School District.

 In the 2013–2014 school year, Taft High School became a charter school.